Microsoft EA Renewal

 13. How does Microsoft’s shift to cloud services impact EA negotiations?

-The shift towards cloud services offers opportunities to negotiate terms that reflect cloud computing’s flexible, scalable nature.
+The shift towards cloud services presents opportunities to negotiate terms that reflect the flexible and scalable nature of cloud computing.
 Emphasize your cloud strategy to align your EA with your usage and needs.

 14. What role does data analytics play in EA negotiations?
-Data analytics can provide insights into software usage patterns, helping you make informed decisions and negotiate an agreement that matches your needs.
+Data analytics can provide valuable insights into software usage patterns, enabling you to make informed decisions and negotiate an agreement that aligns with your specific needs.
 This can potentially lead to cost savings.

 15. How can sustainability goals be addressed in my EA?
-Discuss your sustainability goals with Microsoft and explore how they can support these objectives through their cloud services and technologies, potentially including this as part of your negotiation strategy.
+Discuss your sustainability goals with Microsoft and explore how their cloud services and technologies can support these objectives, potentially incorporating this into your negotiation strategy.